 Keynote Speakers 2020

-We are pleased to present to you our keynote speakers for Next Textile 2020.
-They share with you a vast amount of amazing experience that touches on your future business.
+We are so proud of our keynote speakers for Next Textile 2020.
+They shared a vast amount of amazing experience that touches on the future textile business.

 Christiane Dolva, Fjällräven